AZ-LCA/find-my-sherpa/README.md

 - Potentially link to Bungie API
 - Potentially give users a bio where they can link their in game username, light level etc
 - Add GM and trials carries
-- Add a chatboard to discuss endgame meta (one for pve and one for pvp)
+- Add a chatboard to discuss endgame meta (one for pve and one for pvp OR just one for pve)

 ## User Stories